 - Swollen feet or ankles

 How is aortic regurgitation diagnosed?
-Your caregiver will ask about your signs and symptoms and listen to your heart.
+Your healthcare provider will ask about your signs and symptoms and listen to your heart.
 You may need any of the following tests:

 An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.